bondj89/quiz-pop/README.md

 ![Alt Text](docs/appdemo.gif)

 ## Introduction
-For this android project, I chose to create a trivia app called Quiz Pop.
-Since this is my first time ever building an app, I wanted it to be a challenging but fun experience.
+For my personal android project, I chose to create a trivia application called Quiz Pop.
+Since this is my first time ever building an app, I wanted it to be a challenging and fun learning experience.
-My trivia app is simple and consists of multiple choice, true or false type questions of general trivia knowledge and is never ending!
+The app is simple and consists of an unlimited amount of multiple choice, true or false type questions of popular topics.

 ## Description
-Developed in Java, my Native Android app called Quiz Pop is an all you can play trivia game that allows players to answer questions from many different popular topics.
+Developed in Java, my Android app called Quiz Pop is an all you can play trivia game that allows players to answer questions from many different popular topics.
 Questions are in the format of multiple choice and true or false.
 Questions will appear on screen and the answers will highlight green once you select your choice.
 Once the user hits the "Next" button at the bottom of the screen, a new question will appear for your chance to tackle the next question.
+The questions are never-ending so when you are tired of playing go ahead and sign out.

 ## Current State of Completion
-Current state of my application is fully functional.
+Current state of my application is fully functional with four TODOs.
 Orientation is locked in Portrait.
 There are no known bugs at this time.
 If any errors are received, please perform a Build -> Clean  and that should resolve any issues.